 Ectopic fat accumulation is strongly linked to insulin resistance although mechanistic details remain incomplete.
 In order to understand the metabolic pathways responsible for ectopic fat accumulation, a prominent feature in all severe forms of lipodystrophy, we undertake a combination of detailed mouse and human physiological studies.

 Majithia AR, Tsuda B, Agostini M, Gnanapradeepan K, Rice R, Peloso G, Patel KA, Zhang X, Broekema MF, Patterson N, Duby M, Sharpe T, Kalkhoven E, Rosen ED, Barroso I, Ellard S, UK Monogenic Diabetes Consortium, Kathiresan S, Myocardial Infarction Genetics Consortium, O’Rahilly S, UK Congenital Lipodystrophy Consortium, Chatterjee K, Florez JC, Mikkelsen T, Savage DB*, Altshuler D*. *Joint senior author.
 Prospective functional classification of all possible missense variants in PPARG.
-Nature Genetics 2016 epub.
+Nature Genetics 2016.
 PMID: 27749844.
+PMCID:PMC5131844

 Rowe ER, Mimmack ML, Barbosa AD, Haider A, Isaac I, Ouberai MM, Thiam AR, Patel S, Saudek V, Siniossoglou S, Savage DB.
 Conserved Amphipathic Helices Mediate Lipid Droplet Targeting of Perilipins 1-3.
 J Biol Chem.
 2016 Mar 25;291(13):6664-78.
 PMID: 26742848.
 PMCID:PMC4807253.